davidscholberg/opengl-es-test/README.md

 This is a test repo for learning various OpenGL and C++ concepts.

+To build this project, navigate to the repo root and run `make`.
+This will generate a binary named `opengl-es-test`.

-Build the modules in the [modules](modules/) directory with the `make` command.
-You'll need the OpenGL and SDL development packages.
+You'll need the OpenGL and SDL development packages to build this project.

 To install the dependencies on Ubuntu/Debian: